AdityaPadia/PoseLandmarker/android/README.md

-# MediaPipe Tasks Pose Landmark Detection Android Demo
+# PhysioFit Demo

 ### Overview

-This is a camera app that can detects landmarks on a person either from continuous camera frames seen by your device's back camera, an image, or a video from the device's gallery using a custom **task** file.
+This is an app that detects pose landmarks on a person from a continuous camera frames seen by your device's front camera and a pre-recorded video of a physiotherapy workout.
+The pose landmarks are compared in real-time to provide visual and voice feedback to the user performing the exercise.

-The task file is downloaded by a Gradle script when you build and run the app.
-You don't need to do any additional steps to download task files into the project explicitly unless you wish to use your own landmark detection task.
-If you do use your own task file, place it into the app's *assets* directory.
+The pose landmarker model used is developed my MediaPipe by Google.

 This application should be run on a physical Android device to take advantage of the camera.